patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO.md

 ### NewAuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO

-`func NewAuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO(tokenEndpoint string, clientId string, clientSecret AuthorizeEditorDataReferenceObjectDTO, scope string, ) *AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO`
+`func NewAuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO(type_ EnumAuthorizeEditorDataAuthenticationDTOType, tokenEndpoint string, clientId string, clientSecret AuthorizeEditorDataReferenceObjectDTO, scope string, ) *AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO`

 NewAuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO instantiates a new AuthorizeEditorDataAuthenticationsClientCredentialsAuthenticationDTO object
 This constructor will assign default values to properties that have it defined,